cocogitto/cocogitto/website/guide/bump.md

 The purpose of conventional commits is to be able to bump your project version and changelog automatically.
 Cocogitto allow you to do this with the `cog bump` command.

-The `bump` subcommand will execute the following steps :
+The `bump` subcommand will execute the following steps:

 1. Calculate the next version based on the commit types since the latest tag.
 2. Execute a set configuration defined pre-bump hooks.